Bantry: Buildings of note

-Bantry House is located west of the town and has been home to the White family since 1739 – sometimes Earls of Bantry.
+Bantry House is located west of the town and has been home to the White family since 1739, also serving as the seat of the Earls of Bantry.
 It contains a number of historic artefacts and paintings and is surrounded by formal gardens.

 Other landmarks include Bantry Market House, and the Catholic and Church of Ireland parish churches.
 The public library and Garda (police) station are examples of modern architecture in the town.

 Economy

 The town is a service centre for a large catchment area, including both the Beara and Sheep's Head peninsulas.
 Livestock fairs were held in the square in the past.
 It is no longer a major fishing port, mussel-farming having replaced the traditional trawling.
 Tourism has been a major part of the economy since the 19th century, exploiting the coastal scenery of the region, and the town contains a number of hotels and guesthouses.
 There are small-scale local industries, including pharmaceuticals, foodstuffs and building materials.
 Bantry became a Fairtrade Town in 2006.

 Bantry hosts two cultural events each summer – the West Cork Chamber Music Festival and the West Cork Literary Festival.
 These feature musicians and writers of international stature, with performances at various venues in the town.

 Bantry held the Atlantic Challenge International Contest of Seamanship in July 2012, in which 15 nations competed.

 The inner harbour contains a marina comprising 40 berths and associated facilities, opened in 2017.